Papipo/activesearch/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Depending on the chosen engine, you need to require a dependency and then activesearch on your Gemfile:

+###Mongoid

+    gem 'mongoid'
     gem 'activesearch'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install activesearch

-## Supported engines

-###Mongoid

 This is not a fulltext search engine, but it's a good solution for those users that don't have access to anything else.
-It works by storing keywords taken from the specified fields and storing them in an Array field, which would be indexed. search() method will return a Mongod::Criteria, so you can chain it with further scopes, like pagination.
+It works by storing keywords taken from the specified fields and storing them in an Array field, which would be indexed.
-You won't get original documents though.

-## Usage

-    class SomeModel
-      # [...] field definitions if needed
-      include ActiveSearch::Engine # "Engine" being your chosen engine ie. "Mongoid"
+###elasticsearch

+    gem 'tire'
+    gem 'activesearch'

+##Configuration

+Add this to your model:

-      search_on :title, :body, store: [:title]
+    search_by :title, :body, store: [:slug]

-    end
+the :store option allows you to retrieve that value but it won't be used for search.

+## Querying

+    ActiveSearch.search("some words").first.to_hash["title"]

-    # Access the stored fields so you don't need to fetch the real document
+You can access the stored fields with to_hash, so you don't need to fetch the real document.

-    ActiveSearch.search("some words").first.stored["title"]
+## Testing

+Run specs with this command:

+    bundle exec parallel_rspec spec/

+Since different engines define their own version of ActiveSearch, running specs on a single process will break.

 ## Contributing